pingcap/docs/develop/dev-guide-unstable-result-set.md

 ## GROUP BY

-For convenience, MySQL "extends" the `GROUP BY` syntax to allow the `SELECT` clause to refer to non-aggregated fields not declared in the `GROUP BY` clause, i.e., the `NON-FULL GROUP BY` syntax.
+For convenience, MySQL "extends" the `GROUP BY` syntax to allow the `SELECT` clause to refer to non-aggregated fields not declared in the `GROUP BY` clause, that is, the `NON-FULL GROUP BY` syntax.
 In other databases, this is considered a syntax **_ERROR_** because it causes unstable result sets.

 For example, you have two tables: